-- ► Letter for First Aid Provider (Appendix D) Send an appointment letter to the First Aid Provider in advance of the event. - A modified version of the same letter may be used to obtain a quotation for the cost. - Registrations Request proof of registration with the relevant healthcare regulatory body. - Ambulances and Personnel (Appendix E) If Ambulances are also required, the organiser would also need to provide information for the medical team.
+- Letter for First Aid Provider (Appendix D) Send an appointment letter to the First Aid Provider in advance of the event. - A modified version of the same letter may be used to obtain a quotation for the cost. - ► Registrations Request proof of registration with the relevant healthcare regulatory body, see Section 9 c. - Ambulances and Personnel (Appendix C) If Ambulances are also required, the organiser would also need to provide information for the medical team.